-The awkward, unlovely stage in painting a picture is a difficult time for me.
+The awkward, unlovely stage in painting a picture is a difficult time.
 I begin a painting excited and inspired to paint an image or scene that appeals to me.
 I create a plan of attack having a vision in my mind of what I would like the painting to become.

 Rationally, I understand that a painting proceeds in a series of many steps – from beginning to end.
 And I know I should not despair.
 I realize all artists encounter frustrations and self-doubt.
 Struggling is part of learning and growing, and being creative.
 So, I try to accept my feelings, to not worry, and to open myself up to the possibility of continuing to improve my painting, pushing beyond the awkward stage.